leonardosoteldo/kindle-clips/README.md

 Process your kindle clips into formatted text, org-mode entries or JSON objects.

+## About

+Made this tool to learn the Python language and its standar library.
+I have made some tests at unit and integration level.
+But some e2e testing is lacking.

+To run tests install the 'pytest' library in the usend VENV and use `$ pytest test_kindle_clips.py`.
+Using `$ pytest` alone or adding options such as `$ pytest -v test_kindle_clips.py` is currently giving error messages.

 ## Usage

 Use your Kindle 'My Clippings.txt' file as input: